Bemidji Blue Ox Marathon: Race weekend

 Several races take place as a part of the marathon weekend.
 The first day includes two kids races (a 1/2K and 1K), a 5K run and a 10K run.
 The marathon takes place on the second day along with a half marathon and a unique 26K (16.16-mile) race that circles Lake Bemidji.
 Throughout the weekend, the local arena hosts the Be Active Expo and (most years) the Bemidji State Beavers men's hockey team home games.

 The marathon and half marathon races offer pacers.

 Prizes

 Prizes for the marathon have included double-bit felling axes with engraved handles.

 History

 Local runner Dennis Bartz spearheaded the idea to bring a marathon to Bemidji, a city of nearly 15,000 people.
 Bartz coached cross country and track for Bemidji High School, and in the 1970s, was captain of his Bemidji State Beavers track and cross country teams.
 He wrote "Run For Your Life ...
 The Marathon, Minnesota Style" in 2011.
 In 2012, Bartz worked with a team of co-directors, including Cris Bitker, Jill Bitker, Aaron Riedel, Mark Peske, to plan and launch the first marathon weekend in 2013.

-Michael Meehlhause, a Bemidji City Council member since 2012, has run in one of the races every year.
-His best times are 3:52:08 in the marathon (2013), 1:45:30 in the half marathon (2018), and 2:16:12 for 11th place in the 26K (2019).